The BI Pipeline

 Survature technology is about answering questions with data.
 If you don't want to capture the decision making space for the above question-set, without having to create power-points after power-points, please use Complete Profile.

 The process is intuitive, real-time, completely DIY.
-You need to have created segments for the survey already (segment builder help-d0c).
+You need to have created segments for the survey already.
 We recommend that you create a Date Range based segment first, choose the range that's from start day and end day of the survey.
 Name that segment as "All", for example.
 For the breakdowns, you can be flexible, any existing segments can work, per organizational division, geographic areas, product lines, demographics, purchase history, etc. can all work.

 In your crosstab, pick "All" as the row selection, and pick the breakdown segments for the column selection (for instance, by geographic areas, such as East Coast vs. Midwest, vs. West Coast).
 The crosstab looks like the following.